 - Submissions from third parties who have agreed to provide content, and can give links as they are published, updated, or changed – from sources like RSS feeds

 It’s not unusual to see blog posts in the web index these days that indicate they are only a few hours old.
-It’s quite possible that those posts are included in the real time layer, and may even be entered into the index through an RSS feed submission.
+Those posts may be in the real-time layer.
+They may even be entered into the index through an RSS feed submission.

 Processing of URLs and Content

-The syntax of specific URLs might be looked at, and a host duplicate detection program might be used to determine which hosts are complete duplicates of each other by examining their incoming URLs.
+The syntax of specific URLs might be looked at.
+A host duplicate detection program might determine which hosts are complete duplicates of each other by examining their incoming URLs.

-Rather than describing this process step-by-step, I’m pointing out some of the key terms, and some of the processes that it covers.
-I’ve skipped over a few aspects of the patents that increase the speed and efficiency of the process, such as partitioning, and the incremental addition of data through a few processes.
+Rather than describing this process step-by-step, I’m pointing out some of the key terms and some of the processes that it covers.
+In addition, I’ve skipped over a few aspects of the patent that increase the speed and efficiency of the process.
+Those cover partitioning and the incremental addition of data through a few processes.

 Epochs – a predetermined period of time, such as a day, in which events in this process take place.

 Active Segment – the segment from the base layer that gets crawled during a specific epoch.
-A different segment is selected each epoch, so that over the course of several epochs, all the segments are selected for crawling in a round-robin style.
+A different segment is selected for each epoch so that throughout several epochs, all the segments are selected for crawling in a round-robin style.

-Movement between Daily Layer and Optional Real-Time Layer – Some URLs might be moved from one layer to another based upon information in history logs that indicate how frequently the content associated with the URLs is changing, as well as individual URL page ranks that are set by page rankers.
+Movement between Daily Layer and Optional Real-Time Layer – Some URLs might move from one layer to another based upon information in history logs that was indicating how frequently the content associated with the URLs is changing, as well as individual URL page ranks that are set by page rankers.

-URL Change Frequency Data – When a URL is accessed by a robot, the information is passed through content filters, which may determine whether content at a URL has changed and when that URL was last accessed by a robot.
-This information is placed in history logs and then go to the URL scheduler.
+URL Change Frequency Data – When a robot accesses a URL, the information is passed through content filters, which may determine whether the content at a URL has changed and when that URL was last accessed by a robot.
+This information is placed in history logs and then goes to the URL scheduler.

-A frequency of change may then be calculated, and supplemental information about a URL may also be reviewed, such as a record of sites whose content is known to change quickly.
+To decide upon crawling rates, a frequency of change may then be calculated, and supplemental information about a URL may also be reviewed, such as a record of sites whose content changes often.

-URL History Log – can contain URLs not found in data structure, such as within log records for URL’s that no longer exist, or which will no longer be scheduled for crawling because of such things as requests by a site owner that the URL not be crawled.
+URL History Log – can contain URLs not found in a data structure, such as within log records for URL’s that no longer exist or which will no longer be scheduled for crawling because of such things as requests by a site owner that the URL not be crawled.

-Placement into Base Layer – When the URL scheduler determines that a URL should be placed in a segment of base layer, an effort is made to ensure that the placement of the URL into a given segment of base layer is random (or pseudo-random), so that the URLs to be crawled are evenly distributed (or approximately evenly distributed) over the segments.
+Placement into Base Layer – When the URL scheduler determines that a URL should be placed in a segment of the base layer, an effort is made to ensure that the placement of the URL into a given a segment of a base layer is random (or pseudo-random), so that the URLs are evenly distributed (or approximately evenly distributed) over the segments.

-Processing rules might be used to distribute URLs randomly into the appropriate base, daily, and realtime layers.
+Processing rules might distribute URLs randomly into the appropriate base, daily, and real-time layers.

-- In the second, the URL scheduler decides upon an optimum crawl frequency for each such URL and passes the crawl frequency information on to URL managers – which is used by URL managers to decide which URLs to crawl.
-These approaches could be used by themselves, or in a combined approach to prioritize the URLs to crawl.
+- In the second, the URL scheduler decides upon an optimum crawl frequency for each such URL and passes the crawl frequency information to URL managers – which URL managers use to decide which URLs to crawl.
+These approaches could be used by themselves or in a combined approach to prioritizing the URLs to crawl.